sdebaun/microscope-board/README.md

 # UI Org

-Layout: reusable components for views
+Layout: reusable components for routes and views
 Route: plucks params from route, fetches any top-level data, passes to top-level views
 View: display logic, Compositions of layouts, other views, blocks
 Block: generic, comprised of Elements